What is a performance improvement plan?

 Supervisor Signature: ________________________ Date: _______________

 Being placed on a performance improvement plan (PIP) can be challenging for employees, particularly those who are otherwise committed in their role.
-It’s important to reassure them that the purpose of the PIP is to support their success and motivate them, not to single them out.
-Emphasise that you are committed to helping them improve by providing clear guidance, actionable steps and ongoing support to meet expectations.
+Some organisations communicate that the purpose of a PIP is to outline expectations and document steps related to performance concerns.
+PIPs often include documented expectations, outlined steps for improvement and regular check-ins during the review period.

 FAQs